lschmelzeisen/nasty/README.rst

 classes.
 The returned ``tweet_stream`` is an `Iterable
 <https://docs.python.org/3/library/typing.html#typing.Iterable>`_ of ``nasty.Tweet``\ s.
-The executor functionality is available in the ``nasty.RequestExecutor`` class.
+The batch functionality is available in the ``nasty.BatchExecutor`` class.

 A comprehensive Python API documentation is coming in the future, but the code should be easy to understand.